Managing Office 365 endpoints

 The Office 365 IP Address and URL Web Service provides an RSS feed that you can subscribe to in Outlook.
 There are links to the RSS URLs on each of the Office 365 service instance-specific pages for the IP addresses and URLs.
 For more information, see Office 365 IP Address and URL Web Service.

 We understand that you might still require manual processing for network endpoint changes that come through each month.
-You can use Microsoft Flow to create a flow that notifies you by email and optionally runs an approval process for changes when Office 365 network endpoints have changes.
+You can use Power Automate to create a flow that notifies you by email and optionally runs an approval process for changes when Office 365 network endpoints have changes.
 Once review is completed, you can have the flow automatically email the changes to your firewall and proxy server management team.

 Office 365 network endpoints FAQ